BetterFutureForAll/bffa-fe/README.md

 # Better Future For All
-Sandbox build to create react components as needed.
+This app is for rendering data visualizations from [Social Progress Initiative](https://www.socialprogress.org)

-imported wire frame React-Simple-Maps from [Map Chart With Tooltip](https://www.react-simple-maps.io/examples/map-chart-with-tooltip/)
+imported wire frame for Map Chart from React-Simple-Maps from [Map Chart With Tooltip](https://www.react-simple-maps.io/examples/map-chart-with-tooltip/)